ckyang1124/LALM-Evaluation-Survey/README.md

 We will release the collection of the surveyed papers and actively maintain it to support ongoing advancements in the field.

 ## News
+- [2025/07/17] Our paper collection is now available on on [Hugging Face](https://huggingface.co/collections/zenyn/evaluations-of-large-audio-language-models-lalms-6878fa2d2e66dfb5f75794c2)!
+We will continue to actively maintain and update it.
+Stay tuned!
 - [2025/05/23] Our paper is now available on [arXiv](https://arxiv.org/abs/2505.15957)

 ## Taxonomy and Paper List